blueblackw/Linux-Server-Configuration/README.md

 At this point, user still logs in as `ubuntu` user.
 1. Run `sudo adduser grader`.
 2. Enter a password (twice) and fill out information for this new user.
    Now the `grader` user is created successfully.
+In this project, the created user `grader` has a password `grader`.
 3. Edit the sudoers file: `sudo vi visudo`.
 4. Search for a line that looks like this: `root ALL=(ALL:ALL) ALL`
 5. Below this line, add a new line to give sudo privileges to grader user.